1hanhT2/Audio-Joiner-for-NEC/README.md

 - `--out` – output file; extension controls encoder (.mp3/.wav/.m4a)

 ### Notes & tips
-- If you provide fewer than 4 URLs, only the available background files are used (1..N)
+- If you provide fewer than 4 audio sources, only the available background files are used (1..N)
 - Background segments are re-encoded to PCM WAV to ensure safe concatenation
+- Uploaded files are automatically converted to PCM WAV format for processing
 - To reduce size further, export MP3 at 128 kbps by changing the encoder settings in `yt_audio_mix.py`
+- Supported upload formats: MP3, WAV, M4A, AAC, FLAC, OGG, OPUS

 ### Troubleshooting
 - "Missing required tool(s)": Ensure `ffmpeg` and `yt-dlp` are installed and on PATH